Belief

 as 'grant of leave'

-Morphological Analysis
+Morphological analysis

-- Etymon: Old English lēaf: 'permission'
+- Etymon: The word belief derives from Old English lēaf: 'permission'

-be + lief→ 'leave to exist' - Functional cognate: belief: 'grant of leave'
+- Functional cognate: belief: 'grant of leave'

-Essential Definition
+Essential definition

 Belief is the ontological act of granting permission for existence—allowing beings to be, and facilitating their relational unfolding.
 It is not merely a mental state but a foundational, participatory gesture that enables reality to manifest.

-Semantic Context
+Semantic context

 - Conventional sense: Mental acceptance of a claim as true (Note: Semantic drift from essential meaning)